szabgab/perlmaven.com/sites/en/pages/boolean-values-in-perl.md

 }
 ```

-the former will check if the content of the <b>$x</b> variable is the same as the "foo"
+the former will check if the content of the **$x** variable is the same as the "foo"
 string while the latter will check if $x itself is true or not.

 ## What values are true and false in Perl?